Dolfinarium Harderwijk: History

 In 1955 businessman Frits den Herder together with his brother Coen, the owner of a local shipping company and playground, started collecting sea mammals.
 They started by building a dolphinarium (in Dutch: dolfinarium).
 In 1965 the park was opened to the general public.
-The goal of the park according to Frits was to "make the Dutch population show respect for these most special and mythical sea mammals".
+The goal of the park according to Frits was to "make the Dutch population show respect and awe for these most special and mythical sea mammals".
 In 1969 the characteristic dome was built, and in the year after opening the Dolfinarium welcomed one million visitors.

 In the seventies the Dolfinarium expanded its collection of animals and built more enclosures.
 In 1976 the Icelandic orca Gudrun was added to the collection.
 At the end of the decade the Dolfinarium started setting up dependencies abroad.
 As these dependencies did not have financial success, the Dolfinarium went bankrupt in 1982.
 At the insistence of the mayor of Harderwijk a new foundation was set up to continue the Dolfinarium and in 1984 the shares of the company were sold to a new owner.
 In 1987 Gudrun was sent to SeaWorld Orlando.
 In 1989 the Dolfinarium once again changed hands and the new owner invested money in the building of new attractions.
 The largest of the constructions was the building of a lagoon in 1997, which cost around 12 million euro.

 In 2001 the Dolfinarium was bought by Compagnie des Alpes, which owns another amusement park in the Netherlands, Walibi Holland, and formerly owned Avonturenpark Hellendoorn.
 In 2005 the park underwent major renovation for the fiftieth anniversary of the park.
 During the boreal winter of 2012–2013, further renovations, including refurbishment of the old dome, were made.
 On 17 December 2014 the director of the Dolfinarium said that the ownership of the Dolfinarium would likely pass from Compagnie des Alpes to Aspro Parks, with negotiations being in the final stages.

 In 2016 the Dolfinarium announced to decrease the number of dolphins at the park, citing that the population had gotten too large.
 It also announced a new playground for children.
 The number of visitors decreased to 586,300 in 2016.
 In 2018 the Dolfinarium opened a new attraction and turned a profit for the first time in five years.